A proposal for measuring photon temporal coherence in continuum radiation: Introduction

 \section{Introduction}

-The measurement of spectral lines is a most important tool in scientific applications.
-From our personal perspective in astronomy, together with photometry, they constitute the principal observational tools.
-Indeed, the measurement of the redshift, $z$, of a distant source is central to cosmology.
-It has led to our present understanding that we inhabit a universe that is well described by the model of a Big Bang universe.
-More recent has been the discovery that matter is dominated by exotic dark matter, a discovery pointing towards physics beyond the standard model in particle physics.
-A further revelation is that our Universe is at present, instead of decelerating, actually accelerating.
+The measurement of spectral lines is an important investigative tool.
+From our personal perspective in astronomy, together with photometry, they constitute the principal observational tools, with polarimetry, perhaps, of more specialised use.
+For cosmology, the measurement of the redshift, $z$, has been absolutely crucial.
+It has led to our present understanding that we inhabit a Big Bang universe.
+The recent discovery that matter is dominated by exotic dark matter is an exciting one and points towards a particle physics beyond the standard model.
+A further revelation is that our Universe is, instead of decelerating, actually accelerating.
 It has led to a universe in which, at the present epoch, as much as 70\% of the total energy is dark energy, which is simplest interpreted as vacuum energy.
-If this is confirmed to be equivalent to Einstein's cosmological constant, then, under the Big Bang scenario, it is an energy density that is constant back to the time of inflation and would, thus, be a relic of inflation itself, from when the Universe was younger than $\sim 10^{-32}$ secs.
+If this is confirmed to be equivalent to Einstein's cosmological constant, then, under the Big Bang scenario, it is an energy density that is constant back to the time of inflation and would, thus, be a relic of the Big Bang itself, from when the Universe was younger than $\sim 10^{-32}$ secs.

-On the other hand, in the case of one of the principal cornerstones of cosmology, the cosmic microwave background (CMB) does not have any spectral lines, possessing to remarkable accuracy a Planck spectrum.
-Its redshift is then based on its observed temperature relative to that at recombination in the context of the Big Bang model.
+On the other hand, in the case of one of the principal cornerstones of cosmology, the cosmic microwave background does not have any spectral lines, possessing to remarkable accuracy a Planck spectrum.
+Its redshift is then based on its observed temperature relative to that at recombination.
 However, without this physical insight, it would be difficult to establish its redshift, since when redshifted or blueshifted any thermal radiation remains Planckian in form.
-There are, also, occasions when, for an astronomical source, there is only one spectral line observable, making a misidentification a distinct possibility.
-Worse, if a source simply displays a continuum spectrum with no spectral lines or other significant spectral features, the technique is unable then to provide a redshift for the source.
+There are, also, occasions when there is only one spectral line observable, risking a misidentification.
+Worse, of course, is when a distant source simply displays a continuum spectrum with no significant spectral features at all.